 In this post, I’m going to examine four specific areas where the disadvantages of poor configuration management and data quality can challenge the success and ROI of your ITSM endeavors:

 1. Incident/Problem Management

 The existence of poor quality (or outright inaccurate) data in your CMDB will lead to incorrect classification.
 I’m not talking about how everyone classifies a category for their incidents and problems in their ITSM tool.
 I’m talking about the second layer of classification, which outlines what is affected by a particular incident or problem.
-When your CMDB is filled with outdated data and misinformation, you have limited visibility of the impact, and it’s extremely difficult to link issues together.
+When your CMDB is filled with outdated data and misinformation, configuration management risks, you have limited visibility of the impact, and it’s extremely difficult to link issues together.
 Conversely, when you have a CMDB with accurate data and links to additional information, it’s easy to understand what the impact of an incident or problem is on the various systems in your organization.

 2. Change Management

 Like Incident and Problem Management, you have limited visibility into the impact of your changes without high quality data in your CMDB.
 For example, perhaps you want to make a change and there’s a possibility of conflict with someone else’s change.
 With an accurate CMDB, you’ll be able to see the impacts of your change and whether or not you can make both changes together.
 It will also make the tracking of changes on equipment easier.
 You may want to know how many changes you’ve made to a specific piece of equipment—for example, if it’s faulty and you want to see how many repairs were made over its lifecycle.
 It’s crucial in this case to have this information tracked by your CMDB.

 3. Asset Management